okmarq/tramango/README.md

 ## Usage

+This project is an API that uses JWT tokens to authenticate all of its endpoints save the `register`, `login`, `payment.gateway.callback` endpoint

+Therefore, every request besides the indicated endpoint must supply a Bearer token in the header

-Every response is in JSON format
+Every response is in JSON format.

 ### Travel Options API Endpoints